-You can create a subvolume of a system-defined type of data, log, or you can create a subvolume of a user-defined type.
+You can create a subvolume of a system-defined type of data, log, or rt (real-time), or you can create a subvolume of a user-defined type.
 You cannot specify a subvolume name for a subvolume of a system-defined type.